iay/shibboleth-build-docker/README.md

 container system.
 You could probably use Docker on a Linux system in the same way.

-To build the environment, just type `./build`.
+To build the Docker image for the environment, just type `./build`.

-To execute the environment, type `./run`.
-You will find yourself in an environment based on the [CentOS][] 7 userspace, with the following tools available:
+The image is based on the [CentOS][] 7 userspace, with the following tools available:

 * maven (3.0.5)
 * Subversion